 When Can You Sex a Guinea Pig?

-Guinea pigs can be sexed as soon as they’re born, but usually it takes a skilled person to sex that that early, like a vet or a professional breeder.
-You should definitely have them sexed before they reach three weeks old. however, because you don’t want a 3-week-old male impregnating one of the females.
+Guinea pigs can be sexed as soon as they’re born, but usually it takes a skilled person to sex that early, like a vet or a professional breeder.
+You should definitely have them sexed before they reach three weeks old.
+As you don’t want a 3-week-old male impregnating one of the females.

 How Do You Sex a Guinea Pig?

 Look at their anal area.
 A female will have a Y-shaped flap of skin on top of their anus.
 Males don’t have this flap of skin.
 Take your fingers and gently separate the fleshy skin on the genital area.
 Then you can clearly see a Y-shaped opening if it’s a female.

 Boys have a narrow slit that resembles an “I”.
 To make sure, you can press gently on the genital area with your finger.
 If it’s a male, you should be able to get a male’s penis to ease outside where you can see it.
 There are some great pictures of sexed guinea pigs at cavyspirit.com.

 Where Can I Find A Baby Guinea Pig?

 There are a lot of guinea pigs needing homes, so the first thing you should do is check with guinea pig rescues and shelters.
 Here are some directories to aid you in your search:

 Also be sure to call your local humane center or animal welfare league to see if there are abandoned guinea pigs needing a good home.